ChristianPauly/ChristianPauly.github.io/homescreen.md

 title: Homescreen
 ---
 # Homescreen for Ubuntu Touch
-Hey, I would like to collect some knowledge in this post.
+Hey guys.
+I would like to share some thoughts about this topic in this blog post.
+This is only my opinion but maybe this can help us to find a good solution.

 ### Let's assume that "home" is this:
 + It is used to start other interactions with the environment (applications, for example)